 Rule 38.
 Every member about to speak shall signal the chair by electronic means provided and then wait until recognized by the chair.
 No member shall be recognized when away from his or her desk.
-In speaking, members shall refrain from mentioning other members by name, and shall refer to other members as either the councilor from district (cite district number), or the at-large councilor from (neighborhood of residence) or as the chair of a particular committee, and shall confine themselves to the question, shall not use unbecoming, abusive, or non-parliamentary language and shall avoid personalities.
+In speaking, members shall address other members in one of the manners as follows: by the title Councilor and the member's surname, as the councilor from district (cite district number), or the at-large councilor from (neighborhood of residence), or as the chair of a particular committee, and shall confine themselves to the question, shall not use unbecoming, abusive, or non-parliamentary language, and shall avoid personalities.
 Any member who, in debate or otherwise, indulges in personalities or makes charges reflecting upon the character of another member, shall make an apology in open session at the meeting at which the offense was committed or at the next succeeding regular meeting.
 If the member fails to apologize, the president shall hold the member in contempt and suspend the member from further participation in debate and statement until an apology is made.